Code-Institute-Submissions/martindm33-martindm33.github.io/README.md

 I used [Coolors](https://coolors.co) to select a 3 tone palette that felt visually striking but also clean.

-The colours used are listed below as hex codes in case anyone wishes to use them.

-/* CSS HEX */
---onyx: #454545ff;
---magic-mint: #95f2d9ff;
---wild-blue-yonder: #98a6d4ff;
+---

+### Attribution

+The images used in this site were taken from various sources around the web.
+I have listed them below along with links to where they can be found.

+John Wick Action Figurine poster - [Reddit](https://www.reddit.com/r/ActionFigures/comments/d3hssl/recreated_the_john_wick_2_poster_hope_you_all/)